Positive Genus Pairs from Amplituhedra: Abstract

 \section{Abstract}

-A main conjecture in the field of Positive Geometry states that amplituhedra are positive geometries.
+A main conjecture in the field of Positive Geometry states that amplituhedra, which are certain semi-algebraic sets in the Grassmannian, are positive geometries.
 It is motivated by examples showing that the canonical forms of certain amplituhedra compute scattering amplitudes in particle physics.
-In recent work, Brown and Dupont introduced a new framework, based on mixed Hodge theory, connecting canonical forms and de Rham cohomology.
-In this paper, we show that this framework is consistent with the known results for amplituhedra but does not apply beyond those families.
-We provide an explicit example showing that the central assumption of the Brown-Dupont framework (namely to have a pair of genus zero) is not a necessary condition to be a positive geometry in the original sense of Arkani-Hamed, Bai, and Lam.
-This underscores the fact that our results do not immediately disqualify the amplituhedron from being a positive geometry.
+Beyond a small number of special cases, this conjecture is still open.
+In recent work, Brown and Dupont introduced a new framework, based on mixed Hodge theory, connecting canonical forms and de Rham cohomology via genus zero pairs.
+We give short proofs that the amplituhedron gives rise to a genus zero pair in the cases when it is known to be a positive geometry.
+However, in the general case we show that amplituhedra inside the Grassmannian give rise to pairs of strictly positive genus.
+We provide an explicit example of a genus one pair arising from a positive geometry in projective space, showing that having genus zero is not a necessary condition to be a positive geometry.
+Finally, we show that this positive geometry still gives rise to a genus zero pair in a different ambient variety.